 - Lab1 in W3-4.
-Traffic sign classification with CNN - Lab2 in W5-6.
-Adversarial attacks on CNN classifier - Lab3 in W7-8.
-PID control - Lab4-5 in W9-10.
-RL applications in AD - Kalle will provide brief tutorials on related software frameworks throughout the term - Grade distribution: - Final exam (open-book): 60% - Lab sections: 40% - We will keep the projects' computing demands low, so you can use Google Colab, or work on your own computer without powerful GPUs - We will also keep the programming workload relatively low, e.g., you may be given a semi-complete program, and asked to tune some hyper parameters, or fill in a few lines of missing code.
-Programming language is Python
+Adversarial attack on CNN for traffic sign classification - Lab2 in W7-8.
+PID control - Lab3 in W9-10.
+Planning for Highway Driving with DQN RL - We will keep the projects' computing demands low, so you can use Google Colab, or work on your own computer without powerful GPUs.
+(Programming language is Python.) - We will keep the programming workload relatively low, e.g., you may be given a semi-complete program, and asked to tune some hyper parameters, or fill in a few lines of missing code (no large-scale coding) - Grade distribution: - Final exam (open-book): 60% - Lab sections: 40%